RHCE 9.0 Practice Exam: Using Ansible Galaxy Roles for Load Balancing and PHP Configuration

 π Article Overview

-This tutorial is designed for RHCE 9.0 certification candidates and explains how to use pre-installed Ansible roles (balancer
+This tutorial is designed for RHCE 9.0 certification candidates and explains how to use pre-installed Ansible roles (balancer and phpinfo) to configure load balancing and deploy PHP web applications.

 π‘ What You Will Learn: